The beginner’s guide to using custom domains for email marketing

 Updated:

-News: Gmail and Yahoo! have both announced major changes to their email authentication requirements and spam prevention policies, set to take effect in February 2024.
-One of the announced changes is the requirement that bulk email senders start using custom domains for their email campaigns.
+News: In February 2024, Gmail and Yahoo! made changes to their email authentication requirements and spam prevention policies.
+Now, bulk email senders must use a custom domain to send their email campaigns.
 Learn more about these and other changes in our blog post covering the Gmail and Yahoo authentication changes.

 So, you have crafted compelling content for your weekly newsletters and have ambitions to monetize your expertise.
 Or, you have packed your ecommerce offering in a set of enticing bulk emails to drive your sales results.